 Our next step was a workshop with the client where we identifed the main user types.
 We created a user hierarchy tree and proto-personas outlining the challenges and needs of each user type.

 We used these personas to define the tasks that each user would need to do, and then outlined the steps they would need to perform to complete each task.
 Here's one of the final user flows:

 Sketches were created to accompany the user flows to help the client visualize the flow and to make sense of the tasks.
 These evolved over time into interactive wireframes.

 Now that our wireframes had been tested, we started with UI designs.
 These were kept simple and clean so as not to distract users from the task at hand.

-We created a cloud-based solution so that users would be able to login anywhere and access the same patient records — depending on their location and permissions.
-Based on the user's account type, they access a different part of the tool — scanning technicians get the tool to add patient records and scan moles, dermatologists get the tool to review and diagnose moles, and everyone else gets reporting and user account management tools.
+We created a cloud-based solution so that users would be able to login anywhere and access the same patient records, depending on their location and permissions.
+Based on the user's account type, they access a different part of the program — scanning technicians get the tool to add patient records and scan moles, dermatologists get the tool to review and diagnose moles, and everyone else gets reporting and user account management tools.
 Each user's experience is streamlined to allow them to complete their individual tasks as quickly and easily as possible, with very minimal training.
 We also introduced a more modern look to the software.

 Workshop facilitation, persona creation, user flows, wireframes, prototyping, user testing, UI designs, design system creation